Unlock Your Creativity With Shadow Work

 Back in March, I launched my book PISTIS – Demystifying Jungian Psychology.
 At the time, I knew nothing about writing, and funny enough that’s precisely why I was capable of doing it.

-You see, I wrote a book but, I don’t consider myself a writer.
+it’s interesting to realize that despite having written this book, I don’t consider myself a writer.
 I don’t say that in a demeaning way, it’s just that I never dreamt about writing a book, never took any courses nor had mentors.
 I just gave myself permission to experiment.

 Of course, the words didn’t magically appear on the paper, as I’ve been religiously writing almost daily for the past 2 years.
 But after launching this book I could clearly see how powerful labels can be as they impose many expectations and limitations.